agile-lab-dev/witboost-terraform-scaffold/README.md

 By default, the server binds to port 8080 on localhost.
 After it's up and running you can make provisioning requests to this address.

+## Running on k8s

+This repo provides a helm chart used to deploy the Terraform provisioner on a Kubernetes cluster.
+More details about how to configure and run it are in the helm [README.md](helm/README.md).

 ## Configuring

 Most application configurations are handled with the Typesafe Config library.
 You can find the default settings in the `reference.conf`.
 Customize them and use the `config.file` system property or the other options provided by Typesafe Config according to your needs.
 The provided docker image expects the config file mounted at path `/config/application.conf`.

 Logging is handled with Logback.
 Customize it and pass it using the `logback.configurationFile` system property.
 The provided docker image expects the logging config file mounted at path `/config/logback.xml`.

+If you are deploying this provisioner with [helm](/helm), there are two places for these config files:
+- values.yaml : in the values.yaml specific to your environment, you have the possibility to provide the configurations via `configOverride` and `lockbackOverride` keys.
+This is the preferred approach.
+- [helm/files](/helm/files): contains the default values, they are not supposed to be changed by the user

 ### Terraform configuration